ahmadiiiiiiii198/pizzalab/README.md

-# Pizza Lab 🍕
+# PizzaLab Pizzeria 🍕

-A modern, full-featured pizza restaurant website built with React, TypeScript, and Supabase.
+A modern, innovative pizza restaurant website built with React, TypeScript, and Supabase.

 ## Features